 If your date is a steak lover, this is the steak for you!
 Enjoy it with a robust cabernet or malbec.

-We hope you and your Valentine are equally impressed with whichever dinner you choose to share!
-If you tried something you really enjoyed, drop us a comment below!
+I hope you and your Valentine are equally impressed with whichever dinner you choose to share!
+If you tried something you really enjoyed, drop me a comment below!

 Valentine's Day Dinner Ideas: Frutti di Mare (+More Great Recipes!)